brandur/sorg/content/drafts/ruby-scale.md

 ## Towards a brighter future (#brighter-future)

 Ruby does have a few advantages.
-Pry is probably the best REPL in the world, and it helps immensely while debugging or trying to any kind online introspection.
+Pry is the best REPL in the world, and it helps immensely while debugging or trying to any kind online introspection.

 ## Summary (#summary)